-► We can compute the predecessor of x (last element when x is deleted) in time O(log n).
+We can compute the predecessor of x (last element when x is deleted) in time $\mathcal{O}(\log n)$. go up until the last edge used was a right edge.

-go up until the last edge used was a right edge. go left; go right until you reach a leaf if you hit the root on the way up, go to the rightmost element go up until the last edge used was a left edge. go right; go left until you reach a null-pointer.
+go left; go right until you reach a leaf

+if you hit the root on the way up, go to the rightmost element

+8.1 Binary Heaps